caramel and cashews

 • Preheat oven to 350 degrees Fahrenheit and spray an 8 by 8 pan with nonstick cooking spray.
 Make sure there is no flour in your cooking spray.

-• Put the butter and dark chocolate chips in a large microwave safe bowl and cook for 1 minute.
+• Put the butter and dark chocolate chips in a large microwave safe bowl and cook for until slightly melted.
 Stir mixture up a bit then microwave again for 30 seconds.
 Add cocoa powder and stir.

 • At this point everything should be melty and you can stir it up until the mixture is completely melted and smooth.